COGS18/COGS18.github.io/assets/intro/syllabus.md

 We anticipate you all doing well in this course; however, if you are feeling lost or overwhelmed, that's ok!
 Should that occur, we recommend: (1) asking questions in class, (2) attending office hours and/or (3) asking for help on Piazza.

 Cheating and plagiarism have been and will be strongly penalized.
-If, for whatever reason, TritonED is down or something else prohibits you from being able to turn in an assignment on time, immediately contact me by emailing your assignment by email (sellis@ucsd.edu), or else it will be graded as late.
+If, for whatever reason, Canvas or DataHub is down or something else prohibits you from being able to turn in an assignment on time, immediately contact me by emailing your assignment (sellis@ucsd.edu), or else it will be graded as late.

 ### Disability Access
 Students requesting accommodations due to a disability must provide a current Authorization for Accommodation (AFA) letter.
 These letters are issued by the Office for Students with Disabilities (OSD), which is located in University Center 202 behind Center Hall.
 Please make arrangements to contact Dr. Ellis privately to arrange accommodations.